 Adjustable Rate and Auction Preferred Securities.
-The Reinsurance Interval Fund may invest in adjustable rate or auction rate preferred securities.
+The Fund may invest in adjustable rate or auction rate preferred securities.
 Typically, the dividend rate on an adjustable rate preferred security is determined prospectively each quarter by applying an adjustment formula established at the time of issuance of the security.
 Although adjustment formulas vary among issues, they typically involve a fixed premium or discount relative to rates on specified debt securities issued by the U.S. Treasury.
 Typically, an adjustment formula will provide for a fixed premium or discount adjustment relative to the highest base yield of three specified U.S. Treasury securities: the 90-day Treasury bill, the 10-year Treasury note and the 20-year Treasury bond.
 The premium or discount adjustment to be added to or subtracted from this highest U.S. Treasury base rate yield is fixed at the time of issue and cannot be changed without the approval of the holders of the security.
 The dividend rate on other preferred securities, commonly known as auction preferred securities, is adjusted at intervals that may be more frequent than quarterly, such as every 49 days, based on bids submitted by holders and prospective purchasers of such securities and may be subject to stated maximum and minimum dividend rates.
 The issues of most adjustable rate and auction preferred securities currently outstanding are perpetual, but are redeemable after a specified date at the option of the issuer.
-Certain issues supported by the credit of a highrated financial institution provide for mandatory redemption prior to expiration of the credit arrangement.
+Certain issues supported by the credit of a high-rated financial institution provide for mandatory redemption prior to expiration of the credit arrangement.
 No redemption can occur if full cumulative dividends are not paid.
 Although the dividend rates on adjustable and auction preferred securities generally are adjusted or reset frequently, the market values of these preferred securities still may fluctuate in response to changes in interest rates.
 Market values of adjustable preferred securities also may substantially fluctuate if interest rates increase or decrease once the maximum or minimum dividend rate for a particular security is approached.

-Illiquid and Restricted Securities.
+Illiquid Securities.
 Illiquid investments include investments that the Adviser reasonably expects cannot be sold or disposed of in seven calendar days or less under then-current market conditions without the sale or disposition significantly changing the market value of the investment.
-The Reinsurance Interval Fund may hold illiquid securities, including, among other instruments, securities of private issuers, securities traded in unregulated or shallow markets and securities that are purchased in private placements and are subject to legal or contractual restrictions on resale.
-Because relatively few purchasers of these securities may exist, especially in the event of adverse economic and liquidity conditions or adverse changes in the issuer's financial condition, the Fund or the Reinsurance Interval Fund may not be able to initiate a transaction or liquidate a position in such investments at a desirable price or time.
+The Fund may hold illiquid securities, including, among other instruments, securities of private issuers, securities traded in unregulated or shallow markets and securities that are purchased in private placements and are subject to legal or contractual restrictions on resale.
+Because relatively few purchasers of these securities may exist, especially in the event of adverse economic and liquidity conditions or adverse changes in the issuer's financial condition, the Fund may not be able to initiate a transaction or liquidate a position in such investments at a desirable price or time.
 Disposing of illiquid securities may involve time-consuming negotiation and legal expenses, and selling them promptly at an acceptable price may be difficult or impossible.
-For the Fund, the shares of the Reinsurance Interval Fund it holds may be deemed to be illiquid at times.

-Borrowing Risk.
-The Fund's investment portfolio (which will consist primarily of shares of the Reinsurance Interval Fund) and the Reinsurance Interval Fund's investment portfolio (which consists primarily of reinsurance-related securities) may limit the number of lenders willing to enter into a borrowing arrangement with the Fund or the Reinsurance Interval Fund, result in higher borrowing costs to the Fund or the Reinsurance Interval Fund, result in higher borrowing costs to the Fund or the Reinsurance Interval Fund may be required to modify its investment program in order to meet the terms of any borrowing arrangement.
-If so, the Fund or the Reinsurance Interval Fund may not meet its investment objective.
+Additional Information Regarding Borrowing Risk.
+The Fund may borrow to meet redemption requests or for investment purposes (i.e., to purchase additional portfolio securities).
+The Fund's investment portfolio (which consists primarily of reinsurance-related securities) may limit the number of lenders willing to enter into a borrowing arrangement with the Fund, result in higher borrowing costs to the Fund or less favorable terms under the arrangement because such securities are higher risk instruments.
+As a result, the Fund may be required to modify its investment program in order to meet the terms of any borrowing arrangement.
+If so, the Fund may not meet its investment objective.